Gynohierophobia

 Even today, when talking about the women's ministerial role in the Christian Church, the name "priestess" is avoided in favour of "women priest".

 The English word "priestess" goes back only to the 17th century, and coined to refer to the pre-Christian females elders.
-Even today in Neopaganism, "priestess" is used when the sex of an elder is important to fulfil the role.
-If the sex of an elder in the Christian Church is important, then that is copying a Pagan practice.
+Even today in Neopaganism, "priestess" is generally only used when the sex of an elder is important to fulfil the role.
+If the sex of an elder in the Christian Church is important, then that is comparable to Pagan practice.

 Let's think back to time of the Early Church and ask: